Perspective | Trump is trying to woo suburban women. Suburban women aren’t buying it.

 Women of the ’burbs — like those enclaves they inhabit — are not who Trump thinks they are.

 He needs them in his bid for reelection.
-But by clinging to the notion that suburban women are White housewives who need to be saved from scary threats like (gasp!) low-income neighbors and protesters for social justice, his wooing isn’t working.
+But by clinging to the notion that suburban women are White housewives who need to be saved from scary threats such as (gasp!) low-income neighbors and protesters for social justice, his wooing isn’t working.

 Across America, the suburbs are becoming more racially and ethnically diverse and dynamic.
 They’re not the little boxes and fenced yards of Levittown, but a mix of homeowners and renters, apartments and condos, cottages and McMansions.